LiliaVasileva/Flower-Shop-React-Project/README.md

 The API contains three main context providers -> authContext, itemContext and userContext;

 *authContext contains the following handlers ->  onLoginSubmit, onRegisterSubmit, onLogout;
-it provided access through the whole API to information about the current userId, token, email and if the user isAuthenticated;
+it provides access through the whole API to information about the current userId, token, email and if the user isAuthenticated;

+*itemContext contains the following handlers ->  onCreateItem, editItemsState, deleteItemState;
+it provides access through the whole API to information about the items state and how to setItems;

+*userContext -> provides access through the whole API to information about the user and userComments;